Is Carpal Tunnel preventing you from going back to work?

 - And alternative therapies including yoga, acupuncture and chiropractic treatments

 However, for many, carpal tunnel release surgery is the only long term solution and involves severing ligaments around the wrist to reduce pressure on the median nerve.
 Traditionally, this has involved open release surgery which involves cutting the carpal tunnel ligament to enlarge the carpal tunnel.
-This procedure is generally done under local anesthesia on an outpatient basis unless there are extenuating or unusual medical conditions that require inpatient care.
+This procedure is generally done under local anaesthesia on an outpatient basis unless there are extenuating or unusual medical conditions that require inpatient care.

 Alternatively, endoscopic surgery allows faster functional recovery and is less uncomfortable post operation.
 However, it also has a higher risk of complications and the need for further surgery.